paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-036-foreign-intelligence-surveillance.md

   (A) the targeting and minimization procedures adopted in accordance with subsections (d) and (e); and

-  (B) upon submission of a certification in accordance with subsection (g), such certification.
+  (B) upon submission of a certification in accordance with subsection (h), such certification.

-(2) **Determination** — A determination under this paragraph and for purposes of subsection (a) is a determination by the Attorney General and the Director of National Intelligence that exigent circumstances exist because, without immediate implementation of an authorization under subsection (a), intelligence important to the national security of the United States may be lost or not timely acquired and time does not permit the issuance of an order pursuant to subsection (i)(3) prior to the implementation of such authorization.
+(2) **Determination** — A determination under this paragraph and for purposes of subsection (a) is a determination by the Attorney General and the Director of National Intelligence that exigent circumstances exist because, without immediate implementation of an authorization under subsection (a), intelligence important to the national security of the United States may be lost or not timely acquired and time does not permit the issuance of an order pursuant to subsection (j)(3) prior to the implementation of such authorization.

 (3) **Timing of determination** — The Attorney General and the Director of National Intelligence may make the determination under paragraph (2)—

-  (A) before the submission of a certification in accordance with subsection (g); or
+  (A) before the submission of a certification in accordance with subsection (h); or

-  (B) by amending a certification pursuant to subsection (i)(1)(C) at any time during which judicial review under subsection (i) of such certification is pending.
+  (B) by amending a certification pursuant to subsection (j)(1)(C) at any time during which judicial review under subsection (j) of such certification is pending.

 (4) **Construction** — Nothing in subchapter I shall be construed to require an application for a court order under such subchapter for an acquisition that is targeted in accordance with this section at a person reasonably believed to be located outside the United States.